Richard McNeff was born in London. His father was an actor. His mother is a poet. After graduating from Sussex

 Emperor Nero and the anarchic party scene of present-day Ibiza."

-See 'A Reduction of Invertigo', the lost appendix intended for With Barry Flanagan, now featured on Barry Flanagan's page.
+See 'A Reduction of Invertigo', the lost appendix of With Barry Flanagan, now featured on Barry Flanagan's page.

 Love, revenge, murder, mind-bending drugs and time travel weave an irresistible web of intrigue in this surreal romp down the ages.